Rasalp1/canvas-lm/TERMS_OF_SERVICE.md

 ---

-**Canvas LM is an independent project and is not affiliated with, endorsed by, or sponsored by:**
+**Canvs LM is an independent project and is not affiliated with, endorsed by, or sponsored by:**
-- Instructure, Inc. or Canvas LMS
+- Instructure, Inc. or Canvs LMS
 - Google LLC or Alphabet Inc. (except for use of their services)
 - Any educational institution